top of page

 I then examined all of the other Thomas Kinshot/Kingett possibles who would have been around the right age to have married in 1752.
 Most of them died young, and those that lived all married off.
 Thomas Kingeet, born 1726 at Northchapel, was the only one who did neither.

-So, I have a proven ancestry back from the present day Australian Kingshott family, through convicted rioter John Kingshott to his grandfather Thomas Kinshot.
-I know that Thomas was from "Carford" in Sussex, and due to the fact that he had a number of children, was unlikely to have been very old when he got married, putting him in the usual range of 18-25.
-Going the other way, I have a proven line of descent from my 9th great grandfather and progenitor of the entire Kingshott family, John Kingett, down through a line in Northchapel to Thomas Kingeet.
-That Thomas Kingeet lives into adulthood, as he is not recorded in the parish burial registers and as he is not recorded in the burial registers he must have moved away.
+Going the other way, I have a proven line of descent from my 9th great grandfather and progenitor of the Kingshott family, John Kingett, down through a line in Northchapel to Thomas Kingeet.
+That Thomas Kingeet lives into adulthood, as he is not recorded in the parish burial registers.
+He must have moved away because he is not recorded in the burial registers.

 For these reasons, I believe that Thomas Kingeet, born 1726 in Northchapel, Sussex is one and the same as Thomas Kinshot, who married Ann Bayley in Greatham, Hampshire.